 - 5. All angles are measured in degrees. - 6.
-Scientific notation IS allowed (e.g., 1.2345e-12).
+Scientific notation is allowed (e.g., 1.2345e-12).
 No minimum or maximum limits are placed on numerical precision on individual data points. - 7.
-Keywords (as used in Version 2.0 files) must be enclosed in square brackets, [], and must start in column 1 of the line.
+Keywords (as used in Version 2.0 files) shall be enclosed in square brackets, [], and shall start in column 1 of the line.
 No space or tab is allowed immediately after the opening bracket '[' or immediately before the closing bracket ']'.
-If used, only one space (' '), dash ('-') or underscore ('') character separates the parts of a multi-word keyword. - 8.
-Arguments after keywords must be separated from the closing bracket of the keyword by at least one whitespace character.
-Except where otherwise noted, this whitespace separation may not include carriage return or line feed characters.
+The keyword syntax, including spelling of words and placement of non-alphabetic characters, shall follow exactly what is documented in this specification.
+If used, only one space (' ') or dash ('-') character separates the parts of a multi-word keyword. - 8.
+Arguments after keywords shall be separated from the closing bracket of the keyword by at least one whitespace character.
+Except where otherwise noted, this whitespace separation shall not include carriage return or line feed characters.